ratan-lab/sumo/README.rst

 .. short-description-start-marker-do-not-remove

 **sumo** is a command-line tool to identify molecular subtypes in multi-omics datasets.
-It implements a novel nonnegative matrix factorization (NMF) algorithm to identify groups of samples that share molecular signatures, and provides tools to evaluate such assignments.
+It implements a novel nonnegative matrix factorization (NMF) algorithm to identify groups of samples that share molecular signatures, and provides additional modules to evaluate such assignments and identify features that drive the classification.

 .. short-description-end-marker-do-not-remove